 You know about message-less marketers: the ones who say things but don’t tell you anything at all.
 They are successful at getting people to pay attention, though they have little to say.
 Are you a message-less marketer?
-Now, more than ever, it’s very important to make sure you aren’t.
-Let’s explore some steps you can take right now to strengthen your position and move audiences to take action.
+Now, more than ever, knowing your audiences is a very important part of knowing how to move them.
+Let’s explore some steps you can take today to strengthen your position and move audiences to take action.

 - Create consistent narratives around your work and share them with your team; use these narrative themes across all content to create cohesive messaging.